Masters Qualifying Program

 Apply directly to Deakin by mail or fax, or in person by completing an application form.

 - Include certified/notarised evidence of your academic qualifications and English language proficiency.

 - Enclose a non-refundable application fee of A$55 either by bank draft made payable to Deakin University, or by completing the 'Payment of application fee by credit card' section on the application form.

-- Send or fax your form and documents to the relevant office contained in the Postgraduate Qualifying Program publication (link above).
+- Send or fax your form and documents to the relevant office contained in the Masters Qualifying Program publication (link above).